joelburton/Javascript2/sorting_hat.md

 Sorting Hat
 ===========

+###Step 0 - In which we set up our Template ###
 Open up [sorting_hat.html](https://github.com/hackbrightacademy/Javascript2/blob/master/sorting_hat.html).
 It's got a basic bootstrap template there for you, so you don't have to look at those ugly default-internet fonts.
-It doesn't have much else though, so we'll need to add some things:
+It doesn't have much else though, so we'll need to add some things.

+###Step 1 - In which information is gathered, and events are briefly mentioned###
 First, let's take inventory of the things we need:
 - We need to know how many people we'll be sorting, so we can sort them evenly
 - We need the names of the students who are being sorted
 - We need places to put them after having been sorted

-Since we need to gather some information, let's put a form on the page.
-Since this form doesn't have to submit anywhere, we don't want an actual `form` tag.
+Since we need to gather some information, let's put a form on the page. **_Since this form doesn't have to submit anywhere, we don't want an actual `form` tag_**.
+If we *did* add a form tag, it would submit the page to itself, instead of activating our cool JS event.
+We don't want that.

 Add a `div` somewhere in the container, give it the `class` of `form`.

 Inside the `div`, put an `input` tag, another (blank) `div`, and a `button`.
 Give them all IDs.